 - Call us now for advice about how to begin your rape claim

-Figures from the Office of National Statistics showed that in 2016 there had been an increase of 37% in rape and sexual assault crime compared to the previous year and there has in fact been an upward trend since 2012, mostly due to better reporting which at least is a positive.
+Figures from the Office of National Statistics showed that in 2016 there had been an increase of 37% in rape, sexual assault and other sexual offences compared to the previous year and there has in fact been an upward trend since 2012, mostly due to better reporting which at least is a positive.
 Rape is a persistent problem in the UK, and many find that the policies in place for investigating rape as well as looking after the victims of rape are often inadequate.

 This guide seeks to explain to you in a clear and straightforward way how the rape victim compensation scheme for rape victims may be able to help you.
 We will explain what rape really means, how much you may be entitled to in compensation, how to make a claim for psychological or physical damage which occurred as a result of the rape, and how to go about making a rape claim.